The Philadelphia Region’s Short-Term Disability Lawyers

 If you become temporarily disabled, short-term disability is intended to act as a partial income replacement until you are able to return to work or have to go on long-term disability.
 In many cases, short-term disability is a benefit offered and paid for by employers, although individual policies can also be purchased independently.

-When an employee in Greater Philadelphia becomes sick or injured and is unable to work for a short period of time, short-term disability will kick in once all sick leave has been used.
+When an employee in Bucks County or Greater Philadelphia becomes sick or injured and is unable to work for a short period of time, short-term disability will kick in once all sick leave has been used.
 The coverage pays a set percentage of the employee’s salary, which varies between policies but can be up to 100% of the salary.
 Benefits last only up to six months.
 At this point, the employee may file for extended benefits with the help of a trusted team of long-term disability lawyers.

 Unfortunately for many employees in the Philadelphia region who apply for short-term disability benefits, the application process is not always straightforward, and many applicants with genuine disabling medical conditions are left with a denial notice.
 After getting notified of a denial, there is a strict deadline to appeal the decision.
 If the appeal is not filed properly, one can be left with relatively few favorable options moving forward.